 Now if you’ve made it here, congrats!
 You’re in it for the right reasons and are ready to take the next steps in becoming a financial advisor.
 The next step is to clean up.
 What do I mean by that?
 I mean you need to clean the gutters, polish your shoes, and get yourself ready in all areas:

 1) Have a professional resume

-Make sure you update your resume and have ten printed on resume paper.
+Update your resume and have ten printed on resume paper.
 You can get the resume paper at your local FedEx Kinkos or on Amazon.
-If you're having trouble building your resume use a resume builder resource online to help you get ideas and wording.
+If you’re having trouble building your resume use a resume builder resource online to help you get ideas and wording.
 I used a resource to help me with mine.